awxlong/awxlong.github.io/_posts/on_representation.md

 A representation only exists in our imagination or mathematical reality.
 You can think of this space as [Penrose's Platonic World](https://hrstraub.ch/en/the-theory-of-the-three-worlds-penrose/)
 Data representation

+- If we act upon a representation, will it affect the original representee.

 in symbolism

 Cat is 'cat'